Quan Huijie: Life

 Lady Quan was a daughter of Quan Shang (全尚).
 Her mother was a daughter of Sun Gong, the grandson of Sun Jing.
 Her relative Quan Cong married Sun Luban, a daughter of Wu's founding emperor Sun Quan.
 When she was young, she looked pretty and was favoured by Sun Luban.
 Every time Sun Luban entered the palace, she took Lady Quan to visit her father.
-When a succession struggle between Sun Quan's sons Sun He and Sun Ba was ongoing, Sun Luban, who had a feud with Sun He's mother, urged her father to arrange a marriage between Lady Quan and Sun Liang (another of Sun Quan's sons born to Lady Pan) because Sun Liang and his mother were becoming increasingly favoured by Sun Quan.
+When a succession struggle between Sun Quan's sons Sun He and Sun Ba was ongoing, Sun Luban, who had a feud with Sun He's mother, urged her father to arrange a marriage between Lady Quan and Sun Liang (Note: another of Sun Quan's sons, born to Lady Pan) because Sun Liang and his mother were becoming increasingly favoured by Sun Quan.
 Around 250, the succession struggle between Sun He and Sun Ba concluded when Sun Quan deposed Sun He from his position as crown prince and forced Sun Ba to commit suicide.
 Sun Liang was designated as the new heir apparent to the Wu throne.

 In May 252, Sun Liang ascended the throne upon the death of his father.
 On 16 February 253, he instated Lady Quan as the empress.
 Following that, Empress Quan's family and relatives rose to power as six members of the Quan clan (including Quan Shang) were enfeoffed as marquises and assumed high offices in the Wu government and military forces.
-This was regarded as a phenomenon because since the founding of Wu in 229, there had never been a case of the consort kin (relatives of the emperor's wives) playing prominent roles in the Wu political scene.
-In 257, when Zhuge Dan (a general from Wu's rival state Cao Wei) started a rebellion in the Wei-controlled Shouchun (壽春; around present-day Shou County, Anhui), he requested help from Wu so Sun Liang ordered the Quans to lead troops to Shouchun to assist Zhuge Dan.
-However, the rebellion was suppressed by Wei forces and Zhuge Dan was killed, while four of the Quans surrendered and defected to Wei, thereafter the Quans' influence in Wu weakened drastically.
+This was regarded as a phenomenon because since the founding of Wu in 229, there had never been a case of consort kin (Note: relatives of the emperor's wife and concubines) playing prominent roles in the Wu political scene.
+In 257, when Zhuge Dan (Note: a general from Wu's rival state Cao Wei) started a rebellion in Wei-controlled Shouchun (壽春; around present-day Shou County, Anhui), he requested help from Wu so Sun Liang ordered the Quans to lead troops to Shouchun to assist Zhuge Dan.
+However, the rebellion was suppressed by Wei forces and Zhuge Dan was killed, while four of the Quans surrendered and defected to Wei.
+Thereafter, the Quans' influence in Wu weakened drastically.